samvdjagt/wvdquickstart/customize.md

 - name: orchestrationFunctionsPath # Name of folder where some functions are located
   value: SharedDeploymentFunctions

-- name: vmImage # Image of agent used in DevOps pipeline
-  value: "ubuntu-latest"

 - name: serviceConnection # Name of the service connection between the Azure subscription and DevOps
   value: "WVDServiceConnection"